erdemkare/ABasicHostIDS/README.md

 - It checks file integrity and any sort of changes in file.

-- It does cryption to files with given key.
+- It does cryption to files with a given key.